They all share a label, but they each have a name.

 "Refugee is Not My Name" is a traveling art exhibition that introduces Austin residents to some of the city's refugees.
 This is a project about community and neighbors.
 The people you will meet are unique; they ask to be seen as individuals, not as a collective, global crisis.

-Through portraits and storytelling, we are meeting Austin residents where they are - in public spaces throughout the city - and inviting them to come and learn the names, see the faces, and get to know some of these refugee neighbors through the exhibition.
+Through portraits and storytelling, we have been meeting Austin residents where they are over the last year - in public spaces throughout the city - and inviting them to come and learn the names, see the faces, and get to know some of these refugee neighbors through the exhibition.
+In one last push, we need your help to get our show in front of our lawmakers at the Texas State Capitol.
+We are on their schedule for March 25- March 29, 2019...so we have just over a month to raise the funds we need to make it happen.

-If you are interested in helping us move this project around Austin, we are raising money to:
+If you are interested in helping us get this project to the Capitol, we are raising money to:

-1. fund the cost of materials and labor to print the remaining photographs + stories
+1. fund the cost of materials to print the remaining photographs + stories (there are 3 new ones!)

 Our hope is that as people experience this exhibition, they recognize that everyone needs friends to feel at home in a place; and ultimately, we hope they will be inspired to broaden their circle of friends to include those who are learning to make a new life in Austin.